-Variable selection: the task of determining which predictors are associated with the response.
+Variable selection (or model selection): the task of determining which predictors are associated with the response.

-- 1. A model contains a subset of the predictors. - 2.
-For p predictors, there are 2^p possible models. - 3.
-Many ways to choose a model in linear regression. - 4.
+- A model contains a subset of the predictors. - For p predictors, there are 2^p possible models. - Many ways to choose a model in linear regression.
+See Ch 6 of ISLR2 for more details (e.g. subset selection, lasso).

 Outside linear regression, this is still an active research area!